 There are a variety of benefits associated with speech recognition for writers.
 The increase in productivity is claimed by many, with some saying that the increase has been threefold.
 For writers with physical impediments (such as rheumatoid arthritis or carpal tunnel syndrome), these programs have been a godsend.

 Writers have also shared a number of ways in which the software facilitates the creative process.

-Writing in your voice: Writers working on social media and blogs have claimed that speech recognition software helped them capture their “speaking voice”.
+Writers working on social media and blogs have claimed that speech recognition voice writing software helped them capture their “speaking voice”.
 This is an obvious advantage, given that the tone of blogs and other social media posts is conversational.